 Although the majority of employees now working remotely understand that this is only a temporary measure, this lack of camaraderie is one of the major factors that sees many of them waiting for a return to office life.
-The fact is that there are many employees that thrive in a workplace environment.
+The fact is that while employees may enjoy a day or two of remote work from time to time, there are many that thrive in a workplace environment.

 So what have we learned from this?